KenEucker/seXpress/README.md

 A sexy wrapper around express for multitenant websites

 sexpress provides a series of modules that can be turned on or off depending on the configuration set.
-In addition to this simple architecture, content editing and configuring can be doen entirely via the codebase on GitHub. sexpress was built as an evolution of a modular webserver project that I had used on previous websites.
+In addition to this simple architecture, content editing and configuring can be done entirely via the codebase on GitHub. sexpress was built as an evolution of a modular webserver project that I had used on previous websites.
 I started the sexpress project after feeling like I had a solution that I could replace all previous solutions with for my websites.
 Enjoy!

 ## What is s\*e\*x\*y software?